Table of Contents

 You may be interested in reading: Cumulative pregnancy rates or cumulative live birth rates – what do they mean?

-What exactly impacts the success of egg donor IVF?
+What exactly impacts the egg donation success rates?

 We keep meeting patients who say they are looking for a clinic which they will visit only once, for a maximum for 2-3 days, to have the embryos transferred.
 They claim they do not have time to travel that much and some of them mention the financial limitations.
 A positive, realistic attitude to treatment puts you on the road to success.